mariimako/ReactionSpeedDotApp/README.md

 application.

 The following will be some characteristics of the game:
-- Player will have hitpoints that decrease to 0 when hit by projectiles or enemies, and it is game over when it is 0
+- Player will have hit points that decrease to 0 when hit by projectiles or enemies, and it is game over when it is 0
 - Player's score increases as time progresses and enemies are eliminated
 - Players can pick up random weapons around the map
-- Saving and loading the game should be possible, along with resetting and storing highscores
+- Saving and loading the game should be possible
-- Enemies will vary, with different damage outputs, hitpoints and speed to reach player

 Sources:
 JsonSerializationDemo, taken from https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo